TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Evaluation

 In this section, we discuss the results of our attacks shown in Section~\ref{sub:attacks:MIA} based on the distributions of confidence values.

 \Fig{fig:hist_vggface2} shows the distributions of confidence values of the source model $\fS^i$ and shadow models $\fSH^i$ for a single class in the VGGFace2 dataset.
 The shadow models $\fSH^i$ are constructed with shadow training datasets consisting of 1,000 images.
-Each of the graphs~(b), (c), and (d) in \Fig{fig:hist_vggface2} presents confidence values for all 100 shadow models.
-In the graphs~(b), (c), and (d), the shadow models are constructed with \BaselineMIA{}, \TransMIADNN{} with the freezing approach, and \TransMIADNN{} with fine-tuning approach, respectively.
+The graphs~(b), (c), and (d) in \Fig{fig:hist_vggface2} present confidence values for all 100 shadow models.
+In these graphs, the shadow models are constructed with \BaselineMIA{}, \TransMIADNN{} with the freezing approach, and \TransMIADNN{} with fine-tuning approach, respectively.
 Each graph consists of both distributions for training and test data.

-{\textbf{Freezing vs fine-tuning.}}~~ \Fig{fig:hist_vggface2} shows that our transfer shadow training (i.e., the freezing and fine-tuning approaches) trains shadow models better than the baseline approach.
+{\textbf{Freezing vs fine-tuning.}}~~ \Fig{fig:hist_vggface2} shows that our transfer shadow training (i.e., the freezing and fine-tuning approaches) trains shadow models better than the baseline.
 The distributions on the freezing approach are the closest to those on the source model.
 As a result, the freezing approach achieves the best accuracy among three shadow training approaches.

 The distributions in the fine-tuning approach (\Fig{fig:hist_vggface2}-(d)) are different between training and test datasets when compared to those in the freezing approach (\Fig{fig:hist_vggface2}-(c)).
 More specifically, most of the training data have the confidence value of about 1.0 for the correct label $y$ in the fine-tuning approach (\Fig{fig:hist_vggface2}-(d)).
 In other words, the shadow models constructed with the fine-tuning approach overfit shadow training data.
 This explains the results of \Figs{fig:acc_prc_rec} and \ref{fig:frz_fit}, where the freezing approach outperforms the fine-tuning approach in many cases.